dantrevino/talks/2017-08-15 - Portland-Enterprise-Blockchain-Meetup/slides.md

 Note:

-1) Discovery (Atlas, BNS) - Atlas, a peer network that enables discovery for the BlockStack Naming System.
+1) Discovery encompasses Atlas and BNS (Blockstack Naming System).
+Atlas is a peer network that enables discovery for the BlockStack Naming System.

-2) Identity (Blockchain ID) - Based on the Blockstack Naming System, users peg their identities to domains e.g. `jackzampolin.id`.
+2) Identity (Blockchain ID) is based on the Blockstack Naming System.
+Users peg their identities to domains e.g. `jackzampolin.id`.

-3) Storage (Gaia) - User and application data tied to app/system keys and users.
+3) Storage (Gaia) - Gaia is a framework for managing user and application data tied to app/system keys and users.

 ---